sorentwo/dewey/README.md

     FileUtils.mv html.path, 'path/to/destination'

 Getting a document by title.
-Unmatched searches return nil
+Since only one file will be returned at a time you must use an exact match.

     Dewey.get('My Document') #=> Tempfile
     Dewey.get('No Match')    #=> nil

+Other file types are supported as well, including spreadsheets, drawings and
+presentations:

+    Dewey.get('Mine')               #=> ['presentation:12345', 'spreadsheet:12345', 'drawing:12345']
+    Dewey.get('presentation:12345') #=> Tempfile
+    Dewey.get('spreadsheet:12345')  #=> Tempfile
+    Dewey.get('drawing:12345')      #=> Tempfile

 ### Deleting a Document